 “Superman” expends the last of its goodwill reserves in the final act when science is thrown out the window.
 It’s an odd choice considering that the film starts with some reasonably thoughtful science about how Clark’s pod will travel to Earth even as time-dilation puts Krypton’s destruction thousands of years in the past.
 I’m forgiving of Luthor’s plot to crack a chunk of California into the ocean along the San Andreas Fault, thus giving him oceanfront property; it’s a tasty bit of comic-book evil.
 But Superman reversing the rotation of the Earth would not turn back time under any scientific theory; it WOULD cause massive flooding and devastation.

-The groundwork in place for a film series, and today we can see how Puzo’s take on Superman’s backstory was broad enough to be nicely updated by David S. Goyer and Christopher Nolan for the darker, more detail-oriented “Man of Steel” (although even that film doesn’t show Clark working at the school paper).
+The groundwork is in place for a film series, and today we can see how Puzo’s take on Superman’s backstory was broad enough to be nicely updated by David S. Goyer and Christopher Nolan for the darker, more detail-oriented “Man of Steel” (although even that film doesn’t show Clark working at the school paper).
 But even at the time, I bet some movie-goers hoped things could get slightly more serious in the sequels.
 Before reversing the Earth’s rotation, Superman yells in anger at the earthquake’s devastation; perhaps Luthor has stripped away our hero’s naivete.